About

 VICTORIA

-Black Rock Yacht Club is arguably the birthplace of the WASZP class but the fleet has since grown substantially and spread as far as Portland Yacht Club in the far west of the state and Gippsland Lakes Yacht Club in the east.
+Black Rock Yacht Club, often referred to as the birthplace of the WASZP class, it has been instrumental in the significant growth of the Victorian fleet.
+Today, the reach of the WASZP fleet stretches from Portland Yacht Club in the west to the Gippsland Lakes Yacht Club in the east.

-The most active clubs up the top of the bay have been Royal Brighton Yacht Club and Sandringham Yacht Club with Sorrento Sailing Couta Boat Club the home of WASZP Sailing on the Mornington Peninsula and Royal Geelong Yacht Club the main hub on the western side of Port Phillip Bay.
-You will also find active WASZP sailors out of Indented Head Yacht Club, Safety Beach Sailing Club, Blairgowrie Yacht Squadron and the Royal Yacht Club of Victoria at present.
+Among the most active clubs along the bay, the Royal Brighton Yacht Club and Sandringham Yacht Club stand out, while the Sorrento Sailing Couta Boat Club is the home of WASZP Sailing on the Mornington Peninsula.
+On the western side of Port Phillip Bay, the Royal Geelong Yacht Club serves as the primary hub, with active WASZP sailors also at Indented Head Yacht Club and the Royal Yacht Club of Victoria.

 NEW SOUTH WALES